DataDog/datadog-api-client-go/api/v1/datadog/docs/SyntheticsApi.md

     }

-    publicId := "publicId_example" // string | The public ID of the test to get details from. body := *datadog.NewSyntheticsBrowserTest() // SyntheticsBrowserTest | New test details to be saved.
+    publicId := "publicId_example" // string | The public ID of the test to get details from. body := *datadog.NewSyntheticsBrowserTest("Message_example") // SyntheticsBrowserTest | New test details to be saved.

     configuration := datadog.NewConfiguration()